biomed-AI/GraphCS/README.md

-A Robust and Scalable Graph Neural Networkfor Accurate Single Cell Classification
+A Robust and Scalable Graph Neural Network for Accurate Single Cell Classification
 ============